-When selecting securities and determining amounts to purchase or sell, Confluence observes the investment policies, limitations and restrictions provided by the client or the Financial Advisor (on client's behalf).
+When selecting securities and determining amounts to purchase or sell, Confluence observes the investment policies, limitations, and restrictions provided by the client or the Financial Advisor (on client's behalf).
 Clients are able to restrict certain types of securities for social responsibility investing purposes or specific securities for other reasons.
+Investment guidelines and restrictions must be provided to Confluence in writing.
+Restrictions will affect the performance of the account, either positively or negatively.
+Additionally, accounts with restrictions will result in performance dispersion due to the security holdings and cash levels differing from other accounts in the same strategy.
 For registered investment companies, Confluence's authority to trade securities can also be limited by certain federal securities and tax laws that require diversification of investments.